Scott Hicks

 About

-He is committed to professional development as a scholar-teacher, exemplified by his acceptance to and participation in the MLA Institute on Reading & Writing at Access-oriented Institutions hosted by George Mason University in summer 2023.
-He has won awards at UNCP for excellence in teaching and service-learning, including the American Indian Heritage Center’s Outstanding Allyship Award in 2022 and the Adolph L. Dial Award for Scholarship/Creative Work in 2023, and he served as chair of UNCP's faculty senate from 2014 to 2016.
+He is committed to the work of scholarly teaching, exemplified by his election to the POD Network Core Committee from 2024 to 2027, selection to the Mellon Foundation Civic Engagement & Voting Rights Teacher Scholars program in 2024, and participation in the MLA Institute on Reading & Writing at Access-oriented Institutions in 2023.
+He has won awards at UNCP for excellence in teaching and service-learning, including the American Indian Heritage Center’s Outstanding Allyship Award in 2022 and the Adolph L. Dial Award for Scholarship/Creative Work in 2023.
+He served as chair of UNCP's Faculty Senate from 2014 to 2016 and the Teaching & Learning Center from 2017 to 2024.